Elizabeth Lilburne: Later years

-In his last years John became a Quaker but it seems from his writings that he was not joined in this by Elizabeth.
-In his exile writings he called her arguments to him to return to be "mournful", the terms on which she recommended compromise as "sneaking terms [that] my soul abhorres [sic]" and Elizabeth herself as "my poor credulous wife".
+In his last years John became a Quaker, but it seems from his writings that Elizabeth did not join him.
+In his exile writings he called her arguments to him to return to be "mournful", the terms on which she recommended compromise as "sneaking terms [that] my soul abhorres [sic]" and Elizabeth herself "my poor credulous wife".
 However, her arguments were vindicated after his death when she eventually managed to gain from Cromwell the lifting of the 1652 fine, the renewal of a weekly pension of 40s. for herself and her children and help in settling disputes over the Durham property.
-Her pension was still being paid in March 1660, though the improvement in her fortunes probably ended with the English Restoration.
-With John's obstinacy now removed, she also managed to resolve the Lilburnes' complex property disputes in Durham, so much so that Arthur Haselrig became an ally in Parliament (in return for her giving him all the papers relating to his original dispute with John).
+Her pension was still paid in March 1660, though the improvement in her fortunes probably ended with the English Restoration.
+With John's obstinacy now removed, she managed to resolve the complex property disputes in Durham, so much so that Arthur Haselrig became an ally in Parliament (in return for her giving him all the papers relating to his original dispute with John).